 Mr Lowy is the co-founder of Westfield, and has overseen the success of the Group since 1960.
-With over 50 years direct experience in the design, construction and management of shopping centres and associated fund and asset management, Mr Lowy's deep knowledge and experience and reputation is unrivalled in the industry.
+With over 50 years direct experience in the design, construction and management of shopping centres and associated fund and asset management, Mr Lowy's extensive knowledge and experience and reputation is unrivalled in the industry.

-In Australia and internationally, Mr Lowy is regarded as an exceptional and unique Chief Executive Officer who has overseen the growth of a global real estate business which, by equity market capitalisation, is the largest in the world.
+In Australia and internationally, Mr Lowy is regarded as an exceptional and unique Chairman who has overseen the growth of a global real estate business which is a leader in its industry.
 Mr Lowy's knowledge of the Westfield Group, its corporate history, its growth and of the broader industry, both locally and internationally, is widely acknowledged.
-For these reasons, the Board takes the view that it is in the best interests of members that Mr Lowy, with his background and experience, be the Chairman of the Responsible Entity and Chief Executive Officer of the Westfield Group.
+For these reasons, the Board takes the view that it is in the best interests of members that Mr Lowy, with his background and experience, be the Chairman of the Responsible Entity.